LilithElina/CPANG19/pages/bacteria.md

 ## Ideas
 - Do a pooled assembly of the 10 strains
 - Pool the contigs after assembly, potentially iterate the assembly process, i.e. build a cDBG from contigs
-- Use variant calls to linear reference genome and use `vg construct` to build a pan-genome
+- Use variant calls to a linear reference genome and use `vg construct` to build a pan-genome
-- Use vg vectorize to distinguish core /accessory genome after mapping contigs into the graph (i.e. constructed from all of the assemblies)
+- Use vg vectorize to distinguish the core and accessory genomes after mapping contigs into the graph (i.e. constructed from all of the assemblies)
 - Use an existing polished reference genome as a starting point (e.g. to align contigs to and then augment)
 - Start from all the known gene sequences and use vg msga to build gene models.
 The expectation is that the different genes would end up in different components.
-But this process might be slow, DBG-based methods might be faster.
+But this process might be slow, DBG-based (De Bruijn Graph) methods might be faster.
 Maybe start from a subset.
 - Place contigs along a reference genome to avoid spurious contig-to-contig alignments
 - Map reads to the pan-genome model
-- Select one gene (gyrA) and align all sequences of this gene (from NCBI) from all strains progressively
+- Select one gene (*gyrA*) and align all sequences of this gene (from NCBI) from all strains progressively
 - Use this gene model for genotyping
-- Count gene identify in NCBI gene set and take the most frequent one, map reads to it (make sure to filter out false positive mappings)
+- Count genes identified in the NCBI gene set and take the most frequent one, map reads to it (make sure to filter out false positive mappings)

 <br/>